By using this site, you agree to the Privacy Policy and Terms of Use.

 2. In a high-speed blender or food processor, combine the seeds, melted coconut oil, nutritional yeast, salt, maple syrup, and apple cider vinegar.

-3. Pulse and blend the mixture, scraping down the sides as needed.
+3. Pulse and blend the mixture, scraping down the sides as needed to ensure even processing.

-5. Taste and adjust seasoning by adding a pinch more salt or sweetener, if desired.
+5. Taste and adjust seasoning by adding a pinch more salt or sweetener, if desired, to suit your palate.

 6. Transfer to an airtight container and refrigerate for at least 1 hour to allow flavors to meld and firm up slightly.